abhiraj26/machineLearning/combinatoricsAndProbability.md

 5. k-Permutations : sequences of length k with no repetitions composed out of n symbols : n*(n-1)....*(n-k+1) = nPk

 Module 2 coverage:
-1. Combinatorics : sequences of length k in which order doesn't matter to be placed by n symbols n*(n-1)..(n-k+1) divided by k as everything will be repeated k times -> nCk => (n k) => n choose k.
+1. Combinatorics : sequences of length k in which order doesn't matter to be placed by n symbols n*(n-1)..(n-k+1) divided by k! as everything will be repeated k times -> nCk => (n k) => n choose k.
 Combinations are also called as substes. n C k = n C n-k n C k = n!/(k! * (n-k)!)
 2. Pascal's Triangle : nCk = n-1 C k-1 + n-1 C k